mohammedhegazyy/mohammedhegazyy/README.md

+---
 ## 💫 About Me

-👋🏻 Hi I am Mohammed Mamdouh a Full-stack Software Engineer specializing in **scalable web and mobile solutions** that prioritize performance, maintainability, and exceptional user experiences.
+Hi 👋🏻 I am Mohammed Mamdouh a Full-stack Software Engineer specializing in **scalable web and mobile solutions** that prioritize performance, maintainability, and exceptional user experiences.

 I thrive at the intersection of architecture and implementation whether it's designing robust backend systems, crafting intuitive interfaces, or optimizing CI/CD pipelines.
 My approach combines clean code principles with pragmatic problem-solving to deliver systems that are both elegant and production-ready.